-The site started with about 25 houses, and now has more than 350 from communities in the Bay Area, Stockton and Sacramento areas and as far south as Fresno.
+The site started with about 25 houses and has more than 350 in communities in the Bay Area, Stockton and Sacramento areas and as far south as Fresno.

 Dourov looks at newspapers and Web sites to see where the best lights are.
 He has people helping in various communities to take photos of houses to put on the site.